Annielytix/azure-azdoc/README.md

 process.

-The downloaded PDF file names all begin with the prefix **azdoc-** so that you can easily located them in your tablet/iPad/reader device.
+The downloaded PDF file names all begin with the prefix **azdoc-** so that you can easily locate them in your tablet/iPad/reader device.

 ### Windows